-At least, we now know, that sequencing at rather low coverage rate is not a screening tool for upcoming tumours.
-Maybe in this (pre-cancer) COPD epithelium there are less pre-malignant lesions than expected?
+At least, we now know, that sequencing at rather low coverage rate is not a screening tool for expected cancer development.
+Are there less pre-malignant lesions than expected?
 When looking at some other papers (Cancer Genome Atlas, esophagus, and more recently colon samples, I can only confirm what Iñigo Martincorena wrote

 this study emphasizes how little we know about somatic evolution within normal tissues, a fundamental process that is likely to take place to varying degrees in every tissue of every species.

-Somatic mutations accumulate with age, no doubt.
+Somatic mutations accumulates with age.
 There may be even more mutations in the aging esophagus than in sun-exposed human skin.
 Lee-Six estimates 43.6 mutations /year, while I still have a gut feeling that there is no gradually accumulation of mutations (until the second hit) but a clonal expansion of a single

 bronchial cell, hit by a single smoke stream.
-With this hypothesis, smoking would not kill by accumulation of deleterious mutations, but by the never ending rexposure until the ultimate deleterious mutation occurs.
+With this hypothesis, smoking would not kill by accumulation of deleterious mutations, but by the never ending re-exposure until the ultimate deleterious mutation occurs.